Olatubosun/rocksdb.docs/Block-cache-analysis-and-simulation-tools.md

-RocksDB configures a certain amount of main memory as a block cache to accelerate data access.
+RocksDB may configure a certain amount of main memory as a block cache to accelerate data access.
 Understanding the efficiency of block cache is very important.
 The block cache analysis and simulation tools help a user to collect block cache access traces, analyze its access pattern, and evaluate alternative caching policies.

 ### Table of Contents
 * **[Quick Start](#quick-start)**<br>